 ARTICLE 7: CONFIDENTIALITY

-Parties shall keep confidential all information related to this Contract during the duration of this Contract and within 6 months after this contract’s expiry date, including extended time specified at Article 10 (if any).
+Parties shall keep confidential all information related to this Contract, even after the expiration of the duration of this Contract.
+Also , including extended time specified at Article 10 (if any).
 Parties shall apply necessary measures for ensuring information confidentiality of this Contract.

 Each Party shall not disclose any information related to this Contract to any other parties without the prior written consent from the other party or written request by relevant Authorities.

-Each Party shall apply all necessary and required measures to ensure that none of any staff or anybody under its management shall violate the obligation of non-disclose of confidential information as stipulated under this Article during the term of this Contract and within 6 months after the Contract’s expiry date.
+Each Party shall apply all necessary and required measures to ensure that none of any staff or anybody under its management shall violate the obligation of non-disclose of confidential information as stipulated under this Article, even after the expiration of the duration of this Contract.

 ARTICLE 8: TERMINATION/CANCELLATION OF CONTRACT